 History of the Prado Museum

-Delve into the captivating history of the Prado Museum in Madrid, renowned for its collection of masterpieces by Velázquez, Goya, and more.
+Explore the captivating history of the Prado Museum in Madrid, renowned for its collection of masterpieces by Velázquez, Goya, and more.
 Uncover the origins and cultural significance of this iconic institution with our comprehensive guide.

 prado museum building